inrupt/artifact-generator/README.md

 ```

 This should generate a Javascript artifact inside the default `Generated`
+directory.
+Specfically it should generate a Javascript file named PET_ROCK.js in
+the directory `Generated/SourceCodeArtifacts/Javascript/GeneratedVocab` that
-directory that provides constants for the things described within the Pet Rock
+provides constants for all the 'things' described within the Pet Rock RDF
 vocabulary.

 We can now use this Javascript artifact directly in our applications, both
-NodeJS and browser.
-For example, for NodeJS manually create a new `package.json`
+NodeJS and browser based.
+For example, for NodeJS manually create a new
-file using the following content, that references the local Pet Rock artifact
+`package.json` file using the following content that references the Pet Rock
-we just generated:
+artifact we just generated:

 ```javascript
 {